-Dogra Art Gallery lures each and every visitor with its unique collection of paintings.
-Located in the Pink Hall of the Mubarak Mandi Palace Complex, this art museum is a rich repository that displays rare paintings possessing immense artistic value.
+The Dogra Art Gallery lures every visitor with its unique collection of paintings.
+Located in the Pink Hall of the Mubarak Mandi Palace Complex, this art museum is a rich repository that displays rare pictures possessing immense artistic value.

-More than 800 paintings belonging to different schools of art have found their place in this exquisite collection at the Dogra Art Gallery.
-The various schools whose paintings have found a proud place in this treasure trove are Basohli, Jammu and Kangra.
+More than 800 paintings belonging to different art schools have found their place in this exquisite collection at the Dogra Art Gallery.
+The various schools whose images have found a proud place in this treasure trove are Basohli, Jammu and Kangra.
 These charming miniature paintings are indeed priceless.
-They are not merely a treat to the eye but also provide valuable insight into the way of living of the people.
-A lot is revealed about them.
+They are not merely a treat to the eye but also provide valuable insight into the people's way of living.
+Hence, a lot is revealed about them.
 It would be no exaggeration to say that each picture has a story to narrate for the insightful observer.

-Other than paintings, there are various other objects in the Dogra Art Gallery as well.
-These exhibited artifacts are also very interesting and appealing.
-They include exquisite sculptures, terracotta figures and heads of terracotta figures that date back to the 16th century.
+Other than paintings, there are various objects in the Dogra Art Gallery.
+These exhibited artifacts are also fascinating and appealing.
+They include exquisite sculptures, terracotta figures, and heads of terracotta figures that date back to the 16th century.

-A Bull torso which was excavated from Babor, a small hamlet in the outskirts of Jammu city also finds it place in the Dogra Art Museum.
+A bull torso excavated from Babor, a small hamlet on the outskirts of Jammu city, also finds its place in the Dogra Art Museum.
 It is believed to belong to the 10th century.

-Amongst the other precious possessions in Dogra Art Gallery, the gold plated bow and arrow of Mughal Emperor Shahjahan deserves a special mention.
-Valuable hand written Persian manuscripts of Shahnama and Sikandarnama also features in the list.
+Amongst the other precious possessions in the Dogra Art Gallery, the gold-plated bow and arrow of Mughal Emperor Shahjahan deserve a special mention.
+Valuable handwritten Persian manuscripts of Shahnama and Sikandarnama are also featured in the list.
 Inscriptions on a stone plate written in the Taki script can also be sighted when you visit the Dogra Art Gallery.
-Carpentry tools are an important part of the exhibit.
+Carpentry tools are an essential part of the exhibit.

-The Dogra Art Gallery is open in the winters for along time from 10.30 in the morning to 4.30 in the evening.
-During summers, the museum is open from 8'o clock in the morning to 1.30 in the afternoon.
+The Dogra Art Gallery is open in the winter from 10.30 AM to 4.30 PM.
+During summers, the museum is open from 8: 00 AM to 1.30 PM.
 It remains closed on Mondays.